 "The offer is good for any current or former military member working at

 Starbucks.
 They can use the scholarship to send either their spouse or

 one child to enroll at Arizona State University's online program.

 The company currently pays tuition for all full- and part-time workers who don't already have a bachelor's degree.
 But this is the first time it's extending the perk to family members of its employees."

 So what are all these people with their panties in a knot doing to help our veterans and their families?
 What are they doing to help feed the hungry or shelter the homeless?
 My guess is, nothing.

 So stop bitching about a non-issue, get your priorities straight, and do something -- anything -- to help!
 Maybe you can start by skipping a cup of overpriced coffee in a red cup and use that $6 to buy food for a local food bank.
 I recently bought 12 cans of vegetables for $6.
-What did you $6 buy you?
+What did your $6 buy?